chrisvfritz/pnglink/README.md

 </style>
 ```

-And then to download a PNG file when you click on a visualization, you just need one line:
+Then lastly, to download a PNG file when you click on a visualization, you just need one line:

 ```javascript
 $('#visualization_container').pnglink();